A bee in the bra is worth a dozen anywhere else

 After a moment, I pulled on the neck of my shirts again and had another look.
 Then I freaked.
 She was in my bra, right where . . . where . . . oh, never mind.
 Let’s just say she had no business being where she was bee-ing.

-I started to think of barter, negotiation, and compromise.
+Negotiation quickly entered my mind: I wanted to barter and compromise.
 I was willing to sacrifice my other wrist or maybe an arm or ankle to this marauding heathen but please not there!
 She was equally freaked and running in a tight little circle.
 I realized the wood stove was warming her into a frenzy.

 Fit to be tied, I pulled off the bee jacket, sweatshirt number one, sweatshirt number two, the t-shirt, and the bra.
 I tossed them on the floor.
 I could hear myself make a little whiny noise as I wriggled out of each successive garment.
 My cat sat a cautious distance away, watching me with his head cocked.
 I told him where he could stuff it.